Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “Fire bombs,” Flinch says, pointing at the dots of blackened, scorched wood from a chemical accelerant.

 There’s a rotten smell coming from below, a set of stairs behind the bar leads down into a dark, cramped basement.
-The group grabs their electric lantern from the back of the Banshee and prepares to delve below.
+The group grabs their lantern from the back of the Banshee and prepares to delve below.

 Between the shelves stocked with pickles and dry staples, they can hear the crunching and snapping of breaking bones.